epfl-dlab/quotebank-toolkit/README.md

         --json JSON_DATA \
         --parquet PARQUET_DATA
 ```
 - `SPARK_CONFIG` - Path to the file configuring a Spark session.
 For details about configuring Spark sessions, please see [the official documentation](https://spark.apache.org/docs/latest/configuration.html#application-properties).
 This should provide you with enough information to configure the Spark sessions according to your needs.
 You can add options to the config file according to the [Application properties table](https://spark.apache.org/docs/latest/configuration.html#application-properties) in the documentation.
 The only option in the provided config file not mentioned in the official documentation is `num_threads`, whose name is self-explanatory.
 It merely sets the maximum number of processor threads usable by the script.
 In the files [`config_low.ini`](https://github.com/epfl-dlab/quotebank-toolkit/blob/main/config_low.ini), [`config_medium.ini`](https://github.com/epfl-dlab/quotebank-toolkit/blob/main/config_medium.ini) and [`config_high.ini`](https://github.com/epfl-dlab/quotebank-toolkit/blob/main/config_high.ini), you can find example Spark configurations for low, medium, and high resource usage, respectively.
 You can see the running times for each script with each configuration in the [Running times table](#running-times-table) at the end of this README.
-Below are the approximate running times for each of the configurations measured on Intel(R) Xeon(R) CPU E5-2680 v3 @ 2.50GHz.
 - `JSON_DATA` - Path to the file with Quotebank data in JSON format.
 - `PARQUET_DATA` - Path where Quotebank will be saved in Parquet format.